Polinanime/sna25/report/report.typ

 docker compose --file=compose.dev.yml up --build
 ```

-As part of our CI/CD pipeline, we assess quality of our code using static analysis tools.
+In our CI/CD pipeline, we assess quality of our code using static analysis tools and upload images to DockerHub.

 The back end code is analyzed with #link("https://golangci-lint.run/")[#text(fill: blue)[`golangci-lint`]].
 Also, for code style consistency, everything is formatted with #link("https://github.com/mvdan/gofumpt")[#text(fill: blue)[`gofumpt`]].
 The front end uses #link("https://eslint.org/")[#text(fill: blue)[ESLint]] for linting and avoiding common mistakes.
 The code is formatted with #link("https://prettier.io/")[#text(fill: blue)[Prettier]] (default config).